dlcbld/BuildSpecSampleFiles/examples/buildspec_python/README.md

 <img src="create_artifact.png" />

-Required policies must be added for the Container Registry repository and DevOps Artifact resource.
+Required policies must be added in the root compartment for the Container Registry repository and DevOps Artifact resource.
 1. Provide access to OCIR to deliver artifacts : ```Allow dynamic-group dg-with-devops-resources to manage repos in tenancy```
 2. Provide access to read deploy artifacts in deliver artifact stage : ```Allow dynamic-group dg-with-devops-resources to manage devops-family in tenancy```